Ridmovies/Ridmovies/README.md

 - [fastapi-base-app](https://github.com/Ridmovies/fastapi-base-app) This is a basic application project on Fastapi.
 Origin course: https://github.com/mahenzon/FastAPI-base-app

 ### 📂 Simple apps
-- [Fastapi.
-Simple auth app ](https://github.com/Ridmovies/fastapi-auth-app) - OAuth2 with Password (and hashing), Bearer with JWT tokens.
+- [fastapi-auth-app](https://github.com/Ridmovies/fastapi-auth-app) - OAuth2 with Password (and hashing), Bearer with JWT tokens.
 Sqlite Database
+- [fastapi-async-testing](https://github.com/Ridmovies/fastapi-async-testing) - Symple example of using the "pytest" library with an asynchronous database